-CHEATING POLICY
+ACADEMIC INTEGRITY CHEATING POLICY

 Students who do not do their own work on tests, quizzes, and assignments that were assigned as and intended to be individual undertakings are cheating.
+This means that providing information to another student would also be considered cheating or a lack of academic integrity.
+Any undeclared use of AI (artificial intelligence) in the creation of student assignments would also fall under this policy.
 Cheating referrals will stay on file for all four years of high school.
 Those students who the teacher and principal have determined as having cheated will be disciplined in each class per semester as follows: